TACC-Cloud/agave-docs/docs/agave/introduction/tutorials.rst

     https://api.tacc.utexas.edu/clients/v2

-Create a variable for the client key and secret by entering
+Create a variable for the client key and secret by entering:

 .. code-block:: shell

-    Export key=<client key>
+    export key=<client key>
-    Export secret=<secret>
+    export secret=<secret>

-**Step 2:** Generate an access token by entering the following curl command.
+**Step 2:** Generate an access token by entering the following curl command:

 .. code-block:: shell